 Your main requirement with this one is that you hold a valid certification in fitness instruction from a recognized, accredited agency.

-The ACE CHC comes in two packages, Basic and Plus.
+The ACE CHC comes in two packages, Basic and.

-Each has a different amount of study resources included, as you would imagine.
+Each has a different amount of study resources, as you would imagine.

 Another one I briefly introduced is the NSHC health coach cert.

-This is possibly the pinnacle of health coaching qualifications from the research I’ve done.
+This is possibly the pinnacle of health coaching qualifications from my research.

-Using an approach termed evidence-based health coaching, NSHC draws its curriculum from the fundamentals of medical science and research.
+Using evidence-based health coaching, NSHC draws its curriculum from medical science and research fundamentals.

-This is shown by the strict prerequisites which require credentials in medical practice, which include:
+This is shown by the strict prerequisites that require credentials in medical practice, which include: